vorobalek/autobackend/README.md

 First, you must [install Entity Framework Core Tools](https://learn.microsoft.com/en-us/ef/core/cli/dotnet).
 After that, you can create a new migration using one of the following commands executed from the root of the project folder.

-`dotnet ef migrations add "<your migration name>" -o Migrations/SqlServer -c SqlServerAutoBackendDbContext` - in case you use the SqlServer.
+`dotnet ef migrations add "<your migration name>" -o Migrations/SqlServer -c SqlServerAutoBackendDbContext` - if you use SqlServer.

-`dotnet ef migrations add "<your migration name>" -o Migrations/Postgres -c PostgresAutoBackendDbContext` - in case you use Postgres.
+`dotnet ef migrations add "<your migration name>" -o Migrations/Postgres -c PostgresAutoBackendDbContext` - if you use Postgres.

 Finally, suppose you did not choose to delegate the database migrating to AutoBackend (see above).
 In that case, you can migrate it yourself, executing `dotnet ef database update` from the root of the project folder.